BootleggersROM/ExtraStuff/Features.md

 * Night Light settings
 * Unlink notification volume from ringtone volume
 * Disable Screenshot sound
+* Roboto Condensed as Default Font
+* GoBold Light as Lockscreen font
 * Maybe more but i totally forgot about it